Altintro/podium/README.md

 		}

-	The response for the request will be an *access token* that should be use in 	**every request as a header** (x-access-token) in order to get a response 	from the server.
+	**IMPORTANT**: The response for the request will be an *access token* that should be use in 	**every request as a header** (x-access-token) in order to get a response 	from the server.
 Copy the token and save it for further requests.

 * **Login**: If your token expires after having registered, you may login into the server.
 Do a *post* request to /apiv1/auth/login. the post must have a body with the login fields: email, password: